<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1663564727022060&amp;ev=PageView&amp;noscript=1">

 Get Rid Of The Water

-This is step number one for any effort to get rid of algae in the fuel.
-Fuel microbes need water to survive and thrive.
-If you have more than, say, half an inch of water (you should be measuring it with a tank stick and some water paste), mechanically drain the water out.
+This is step number one for any effort to get rid of algae (microbes) in the fuel.
+Fuel microbes need water to best grow and thrive.
+That doesn't mean getting rid of the water by itself will kill the microbes in there, but it's an important step to remediating any kind of situation like that.
+If you have more than, say, half an inch of water on your tank bottom (you should be measuring it with a tank stick and some water paste), mechanically drain the water out.
 Then follow up behind with some kind of water-absorbing chemical treatment to clean up the rest.
 If you don't get rid of the water, everything else won't work as well as you'd like.

 Apply A Biocide, Not Just A Generic "Water Treatment"

-I know we just advised to clean up the rest of the water with chemical treatment.
-That recommendation still applies.
-But that treatment isn't intended to kill off the microbes, but rather, to fix the environment to make it harder for them to grow in the water.
-No, you need to use a dedicated biocide to kill the active microbial contamination in the tank.
+Cleaning up as much of the water as possible is very important, but it's not going to solve the problem by itself.
+It doesn't kill off the microbes, but rather, it works to fix the environment to make it harder for them to grow in the tank.
+Your next step to really solving a microbe/algae problem is to use a dedicated biocide to kill the active microbial contamination in the tank.
 Fuel biocides are heavily regulated and controlled because they kill active living organisms in whatever liquid they are being used in.
 That's a good thing here.
-You want something that's going to kill the fungus, mold, bacteria and algae.
+You want something that's going to kill the fungus, mold, bacteria, and algae.
 Simply scavenging the water out won't do that.

 Don't Undertreat